TirthBhalani/Collaborative-Whiteboard/README.md

 # Interactive Collaborative Whiteboard

-Transform your virtual collaboration with our intuitive, real-time collaborative whiteboard application.
+Transform your virtual collaboration with this intuitive, real-time collaborative whiteboard application.
 Experience seamless digital interaction where teams can brainstorm, sketch, and communicate ideas effortlessly.

 **Live Demo:** [Try it now](https://collaborative-whiteboard-bfk0.onrender.com)

 ## Overview

-Our collaborative whiteboard platform enables teams to work together in real time, breaking down the barriers of remote collaboration.
-Whether you're teaching, brainstorming, or planning projects, our platform provides the tools you need for effective visual communication.
+This collaborative whiteboard platform enables teams to work together in real time, breaking down the barriers of remote collaboration.
+Whether you're teaching, brainstorming, or planning projects, this platform provides the tools you need for effective visual communication.

 ## Core Capabilities